C-Payton/Application-Automation/MathWorks MATLAB/README.md

 ## Help

 NOTE: Make sure you set your FlexLM information for your MATLAB license server " $appLicenseInfo = 'port@license.server' ".
+      Also verify fileInstallationKey and activationKey are set in the activate.ini / installer_input.txt files.

 ## Version History